 CERTIFICATE

-The undersigned hereby certifies to [BANK] ("Bank"), with reference to Irrevocable Transferable Standby Letter of Credit No. issued by Bank in favor of together with its parent company or any affiliate as transferee under the Letter of Credit, called "Beneficiary"), that because Bank has notified Beneficiary that Bank does not intend to renew the Letter of Credit, and has not provided a substitute Letter of Credit or alternate security in accordance with the terms and provisions (including any applicable notice or grace period or both) of the Master Agreement dated as of , 19 , between Enron Risk Management Services Corp. or its nominee affiliate and , as the same may have been amended, Beneficiary is drawing upon the Letter of Credit in an amount equal to the remaining undrawn portion of the Letter of Credit as of the date of this Certificate.
+The undersigned hereby certifies to [BANK] ("Bank"), with reference to Irrevocable Transferable Standby Letter of Credit No. issued by Bank in favor of together with its parent company or any affiliate as transferee under the Letter of Credit, called "Beneficiary"), that because Bank has notified Beneficiary that Bank does not intend to renew the Letter of Credit, and has not provided a substitute Letter of Credit or alternate security in accordance with the terms and provisions (including any applicable notice or grace period or both) of the Master Agreement dated as of , 19 , between Enron Power Marketing, Inc. or its nominee affiliate and , as the same may have been amended, Beneficiary is drawing upon the Letter of Credit in an amount equal to the remaining undrawn portion of the Letter of Credit as of the date of this Certificate.
 Beneficiary has notified of its intention to draw upon the Letter of Credit, and such notice was sent to no less than one (1) business day prior to the date of this Certificate.

 Name of Beneficiary: